Jessie Coles Grayson: Singing career

-Acting career
+Film career

 Grayson's first screen role was in 1939 in the all-black film One Dark Night, intended as an African-American version of the Hardy films.

 She was next cast in The Little Foxes in 1941, in the role of Addie.
 One review of the film reported that Grayson "had never been on the screen before", and that "absolutely unknown, [she] got the job by telephoning [the casting director], who was so intrigued by the quality of her voice that he arranged the test which landed her the part."
-Another explained that she "braved the Goldwyn studios when she learned through friends of the role in The Little Foxes.
+Another said that she "braved the Goldwyn studios when she learned through friends of the role in The Little Foxes.
 She had taken part in a few non-professional theatricals in ...
 Los Angeles, but had practically no contact with the theatre or films.
 Given a test, she won out over many veteran .. players".
 She was described as "a fine character actress" and her role of Addie "the wise 'aristocratic' servant who is one of the dominant characters in the picture."

 In its review of Syncopation (1942), in which Grayson played a blues-singing servant whose young son is musical, the African-American newspaper Amsterdam News reported that Grayson's role was not that of an "Aunt Dinah" and saw in the film evidence of a move in Hollywood to represent African-Americans more positively.
 One reviewer considered that the best acting in a film that otherwise disappointed was from the African-American actors, including Grayson, saying "They play naturally in settings that seem authentic.
 If the rest of Syncopation reached their level the [movie theater] might have had something to shout about."